Farabee has 4-point game, Flyers beat Penguins 6-3

 Crosby’s 44th goal against the Flyers, more than any other team in the league, in 71 games was one of his best.
 Carter Hart tried to clear the puck from behind the net and his lazy pass was batted down by Crosby and poked in an empty net to make it 2-2.

 Jankowski, who scored just five goals last season, scored the first one of this season 5:12 into the game.
+Tanev beat Hart, who had 31 saves, early in the third to make it 3-3.

+“I think it’s just how the puck goes and the bounces,” Tanev said.
+“They weren’t going our way.
+I thought we played a great game.
+I thought we had a lot of great chances.”

 Erik Gustafsson had to settle for assists on two shots that seemed destined to find the back of the net in the first period.
 His first slapper knocked off van Riemsdyk’s stick to tie it 1-1.
 Gusafsson’s next shot was deflected by Patrick with 7.8 seconds to make it 2-1.